justinthelaw/opera/README.md

 ## Feedback Form

-(TODO:) A feedback form is built into the live web application, and all users can submit feature requests or defect reports via that form.
+A feedback form is built into the live web application, and all users can submit feature requests or defect reports via that form.
+Users and developers can also submit issues through this Github repository.

 ## Pull Requests

 When describing a pull request, please provide the following:

-1. A title or summary as outlined in the [Committing and Merging](#committing-and-merging) section
+1. Merge request title or summary as outlined in the [Committing and Merging](#committing-and-merging) section
-2. A description of what was changed and whether it was attached to an existing issue
+2. High-level description of what was changed or been added/deleted
+3. Attachment and/or linking to an existing issue or project task

 ## Issues

-(TODO:) An issue template will be built to provide fields for the following.
-When describing an issue, please provide the following:

-1. A title or summary of the issues
-2. Did the issue occur in the Local Development Environment or Production Environment?
-    - If Local, describe the operating system and any other relevant information
-3. Describe the expected behavior vs. the observed behavior
-4. Provide all available error logs and network activity
-5. Provide a recommended fix or area of concern
+For bugs, follow the [bug report template](./.github/ISSUE_TEMPLATE/bug_report.md) as closely as possible so that developers can reproduce and debug the issue.

+For feature requests, follow the [feature request template](./.github/ISSUE_TEMPLATE/feature_request.md) as closely as possible, providing detail (imagery, notes, etc.) as necessary to describe the desired end-state.

 ## Branching